Austin Trout: Trout vs. Jermall Charlo

 On March 29, it was announced that Trout would challenge Jermall Charlo (23–0, 18 KOs) for the IBF title at The Cosmopolitan of Las Vegas in Las Vegas, Nevada.
 The card also included top light middleweights Erislandy Lara, Vanes Martirosyan and Jermell Charlo.
-At first, there was rumours that the fight would take place on the undercard of Wilder-Povetkin in a Showtime split site telecast.
-Another possibility, was it could take place on the Ortíz-Berto II undercard.
+At first, there were rumours that the fight would take place on the undercard of Wilder-Povetkin in a Showtime split site telecast.
+Another possibility was it could take place on the Ortíz-Berto II undercard.
 In a close contested bout, Charlo defeated Trout by a 12-round unanimous decision.
-The judges' scored the fight 115–113, 116–112, 116–112.
+The judges scored the fight 115–113, 116–112, 116–112.
 Charlo landed the harder shots to dominate the action in the first six rounds.
 However, Charlo seemed to gas out a little in the second half of the fight, and was outworked by Trout.
 Trout suffered a cut over his right eye in the 10th round from a clash of heads but fought well despite suffering the cut.
 The crowd booed loudly when the scores were read out to let the judges know that they felt Trout should have won.
 Charlo landed 130 of 474 punches thrown (27%) and Trout landed 117 of his 490 thrown (24%).
 Trout received a purse of $300,000 and Charlo earned a purse of $500,000.